joelhelbling/stepladder/README.md

 ## Roadmap

-- `splitter_worker` -- would accept a value and return an array.
-The elements of that returned array would then be output as separate values to the next worker in the pipeline.
-- `batch_worker trailing: n` -- accepts a value, and returns the last n values.
+- `rolling_worker trails: n` -- accepts a value, and returns the last n values.
 This would mean that no values would be returned until n values had been accumulated.
 This could be useful for things like rolling averages.